VHS TAPE USAGE IN CAMPUS CLASSROOMS

 SmartClassrooms that were built after 2011 no longer contain VHS/DVD decks by default.
 Starting in 2012, the 20-30 classrooms per year having their technology refreshed will receive Blu-ray decks in place of VHS decks.
 As a result, permanently installed VHS decks will be phased out of all SmartClassrooms by the start of Fall 2016.

 VHS tapes can still be temporarily accommodated in classrooms that no longer contain them by default.
-VHS decks may be picked up for loan from the OIT CTS office, your department, or support centers such as the Humanities Instructional Resource Center or Social Science Computing Services, and connected to the RCA inputs on the side of the SmartClassroom lectern.
+VHS decks may be picked up for loan from the OIT CTS office, your department, or support centers such as the Humanities Studio or Social Science Computing Services, and connected to the RCA inputs on the side of the SmartClassroom lectern.
 For the long term, we recommend that materials currently on VHS tape should be re-purchased in digital format as available, or converted to digital format where copyright allows.
 For assistance and information, please contact your subject librarian, your school computing support staff, or OIT CTS staff.

 See VHS Decks in SmartClassrooms for a full listing of classrooms that do and do not contain VHS/DVD decks.